margollo/modisom3/README.md

 over finite fields and of modular group algebras of finite p-groups, and it contains a nilpotent quotient algorithm for finitely presented associative algebras and a method to determine Kurosh algebras.
+Some of the functions to compute with nilpotent algebras are tailored towards application for the Modular Isomorphism Problem.
+Moreover, the package allows to compute various group theoretical properties of groups related to the Modular Isomorphism Problem.

 ## Installation